Scarlett Johansson Pours Out Of Skin-Tight Top At People’s Choice Awards

 “I love my job because it not only allowed me to connect with myself, but it allows me to connect with the audience, and so I really dedicate this to all of you,” she said.

-As the country celebrates Veteran’s Day, Scarlett Johansson also wanted to thank the great men and women of United States who risk their lives every single day for our freedoms and allow her to continue to do her job.
+As the country celebrates Veterans Day, Scarlett Johansson also wanted to thank the great men and women of United States who risk their lives every single day for our freedoms and allow her to continue to do her job.

 “I also dedicate this to the men and women of the Armed Forces who put their lives on the line every day so that we don’t have to.
 Thank you, thank you, thank you very much,” the actress stated.